Audi Car Finance Refunds: Check If You’re Owed Compensation

 • Unclear Mileage Terms

-There are cases where Audi customers are told to tell a lower mileage limit, as it will also lower their monthly payments; however, what customers do not understand is the consequences of these restrictions.
+There are cases where Audi customers are told to set a lower mileage limit, as it will also lower their monthly payments; however, what customers do not understand is the consequences of these restrictions.
 When mileage is not properly explained, customers will think it’s just another way to make the deal cheaper.

 • Unexpected fees and penalties

 PCP customers who go over their mileage limit will be charged mileage penalties, which can often look excessively high.
-As of reports, excess mileage limits are charged up to 25p per extra mile, and depending on the dealer, it can be higher.
+As per reports, excess mileage limits are charged up to 25p per extra mile, and depending on the dealer, it can be higher.
 This penalty can quickly add up, causing a significant increase in your total credit.

 • Unrealistic Mileage Limit